dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmWadoSupportedSRClasses:

     dcmWadoSupportedSRClasses_"
-    "Wado SR2 Html Template URI",string,"Specifies URI for the style sheet used to render structured reports to html","
+    "Wado SR2 Html Template URI",string,"Specifies URI for the style sheet used to render structured reports to html.
+May be overwritten by configured values for particular Archive Network AEs.","
     .. _dcmWadoSR2HtmlTemplateURI:

     dcmWadoSR2HtmlTemplateURI_"
-    "Wado SR2 Text Template URI",string,"Specifies URI for the style sheet used to render structured reports to plain text","
+    "Wado SR2 Text Template URI",string,"Specifies URI for the style sheet used to render structured reports to plain text.
+May be overwritten by configured values for particular Archive Network AEs.","
     .. _dcmWadoSR2TextTemplateURI:

     dcmWadoSR2TextTemplateURI_"